skissane/snail4java/ROADMAP.md

-Other directions to branch off into would include an FFI (see LibFFI, c2ffi), event-driven programming (LibUV), some kind of UI (maybe a GUI, SDL-based? or a Web UI?).
+Other directions to branch off into would include an FFI (see LibFFI, c2ffi), event-driven programming (LibUV), some kind of UI (maybe a GUI, SDL-based? or a Web UI? a text mode UI, like curses??).

-Ideally, I'd like Snail/Slug to be a completely self-hosting system, in which even the undrlying operating system is written in Snail/Slug, and all the necessary development tools (editor, compiler, assembler, linker, version control, diff/patch/search tools, issue tracker, code coverage, profiling, debugging, etc) are too.
+Ideally, I'd like Snail/Slug to be a completely self-hosting system, in which even the underlying operating system is written in Snail/Slug, and all the necessary development tools (editor, compiler, assembler, linker, version control, diff/patch/search tools, issue tracker, code coverage, profiling, debugging, etc) are too.
 However, I realise that is an extremely